-I actually debated on whether I should even open this Pandora's box, but after what I've witnessed the last several weeks, and seeing as how I have a forum where I can voice my opinion, I decided the hell with it.
+I actually debated whether or not I should even open this Pandora's box, but after what I've witnessed the last several weeks, and seeing as how I have a forum where I can voice my opinion, I decided the hell with it.

-The title of this article is actually misleading.
-Little League isn't what ruins baseball, it's the adults running all the Little League organizations around the country that take the fun right out of it.
-After all, baseball is a game, so if you take fun out of the equation, what's left?
+The title of this article is somewhat misleading.
+Little League isn't what ruins baseball, but rather a significant number of adults running the Little League organizations around the country that take the fun out of it.
+After all, baseball is a game, so if you remove fun from the equation, what's left?

 Now I see the same look of despair in the eyes of 9 and 10-year-olds at the ballpark that I had when I was 15-16.
 Why?
 If you ask me, there are several reasons.

 For starters, there are some kids playing in older divisions that have no business playing in those divisions.
 Now, a lot of that falls on the parents of the children.
 But regardless, why in the world would you put your child, no matter how well they played in the lower age brackets, in with the 11/12-year-olds when they're only 9 or 10?
 The older kids are going to get the bulk of the playing time because there's a "pecking order," so your child is going to ride the pine three or four innings out of a six inning game.
 Then when they do play, and go up to hit against a kid pitching that outweighs them by 30, 40, even 50 pounds, all they're gonna do is strike out, so all you're doing is completely ruining their confidence.
 I'm sure you think letting them play with the older kids is going to help them in the long run, but all you're doing is making them not wanna play anymore.